xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 In this post, we explored the theory behind diffusion models.
 We'll now dive deeper into three key processes:

-- The forward process: transforming an image into noise
+- <strong>The forward process</mark>: transforming an image into noise
-- The training process: learning to reverse noise back into an image
+- <strong>The training process</mark>: learning to reverse noise back into an image
-- The sampling process: generating images from noise
+- <strong>The sampling process</mark>: generating images from noise

 These concepts will help us build a strong foundation for understanding diffusion models, which will later be applied to learning stable diffusion models.

 ## The image-to-noise process

+At a high-level, the image to noise process is quite straightforward:

-First, we need to normalize the pixels in the image so that their values are within the range `[0,1]`.
+1. First we need to do is to normalize the pixels in the image so that their values are within the range `[0,1]`.
-Next, we need to generate a noise image of the same size as the original image.
-Note that the noise should follow a Gaussian distribution (standard normal distribution).Then we mix the noise image and the original image channel by channel (R, G, B) using the following formula:
+2. Next, we need to generate a noise image of the same size as the original image.
+Note that the noise should follow a Gaussian distribution (standard normal distribution).
+3. Finally, we mix the noise image and the original image channel by channel (R, G, B) using the following formula:

 $$
 \sqrt{\beta} \times \epsilon + \sqrt{1 - \beta} \times x
 $$

  where $\epsilon$ represents Gaussian noise, $x$ represents the pixel values of the image, and $\beta$ is a float number between [0,1].

  The squares of $\sqrt{\beta}$ and $\sqrt{1 - \beta}$ sum to 1, satisfying the Pythagorean theorem.
 This means that as $\beta$ changes, the proportion of noise in the original image will also change.

 For example, as $\beta$ increases, the proportion of the original image gradually decreases: